What is an Assistive Robot?

 Socially assistive robots have been successfully used with children with autism with noted improvement in child engagement, enhanced attention levels, and improvement in social skills.
 Observations have suggested that children were more comfortable interacting with socially assistive robots due the greater consistency and predictability of robot behaviour and lack of judgement as compared to that of a person.

 How will LDS and UW SIRRL study assistive robot – student interactions?

-LDS and SIRRL are planning to start a pilot study in 2021 with LDS students.
-Students will be given the opportunity to interact with a socially assistive robot in a highly controlled environment alongside their regular instructor.
+LDS and SIRRL are conducting a pilot study in 2021 with LDS students.
+Students are given the opportunity to interact with a socially assistive robot in a highly controlled environment alongside their regular instructor.
 Specific exercises are being developed that are expected to enhance student progress, in particular in areas that relate to social-emotional skills and speech language.